telatin/microbiome-bioinformatics/_posts/2021-03-06-Kraken-Bracken-Profiling.md

+---
+layout: post
-# Profile the community using kraken2
+title:  "Profile the community using kraken2"
+author: ra
+categories: [ metagenomics, tutorial ]
+hidden: true
+---

 To determine the microbial composition in your samples, one method to get this information is taxonomic read profiling.
 Here you compare your reads to a database of interest. *Kraken2* is a popular tool, but there are other tools like *metaphlan3* that use similar approaches.
 One thing to remember when using this reference-based approach is, that you are blind to everything that is not in your database.
 Unknown organisms will not be detected this way.
 To persue a reference-free approach, you would have to perform an assembly-based approach which can detect unknown taxa, but on the other hand this is more limited to detect low abundant taxa.